afrinsultanaprity/Breast_Cancer_KNN_KMeans/README.md

-# Breast Cancer Diagnosis KNN & KMeans
+# Breast Cancer Diagnosis Prediction Using KNN & KMeans

 This project focuses on analyzing the Breast Cancer to classify tumors as **Benign (B)** or **Malignant (M)** using both **Unsupervised** and **Supervised** machine learning techniques.